 i) A better measure of engagement on Facebook is not the number of “likes,” but the number of comments a post or photo receives or the number of times it is shared.
 Relevant content that results in two-way communication is what matters.
 Best practices in Facebook indicate that posting to a brand page once or twice a week is the right amount for an audience.
 Over-posting can lead the audience to adjust their settings to prevent their news feed from being flooded.

 ii) Best practices in Twitter suggest a much more frequent posting schedule than that of Facebook in order to build a connected and engaged community.
 Twitter followers want to hear from their connections on a more regular basis and are looking for different content than what they receive on other social media platforms.
 Don’t assume the content that works for one social media site will work for all.
 Tailor your communications to your audience and ensure they are platform-appropriate.

-If you would like to apply to become the administrator of a social media account, please click on the link below.
+If you would like to apply to become the administrator of a social media account, please complete the form below.

 Completing the following application will provide you with a strong foundation to build and maintain your social media presence, or may help you determine whether or not undertaking a social media account on behalf of your department, team or faculty is the best choice at this time.